HomeBlogGraduate Visa (Subclass 485): Complete Guide for Africans

 This is the part most students miss.
 If you study and then live and work in a designated regional area on your first 485 visa, you can apply for a second 485 visa to stay even longer.

-The second 485 adds another 1-2 years on top of your first one, depending on whether you were in Category 2 or Category 3 regional Australia.
-For a master's by research graduate who studies in a Category 3 region, that means a first 485 of up to 7 years, and with the second 485 potentially up to 8-9 years of work rights in Australia before you even need to think about PR.
-That is more than enough time to get state nomination, an employer sponsor, or 491 nomination through skilled work experience.
+The second 485 adds another 1-2 years on top of your first one.
+For a master's by research or PhD graduate (a 3-year first 485) who then qualifies for a second 485 in a regional area, that can mean roughly 4 to 5 years of total work rights before you even need to think about PR.
+That is enough time to work toward state nomination, an employer sponsor, or 491 nomination through skilled work experience.

 What You Can Do on a 485 Visa